Achievable logoAchievable logo

 When is a question misleading?

-However, you should suspect this question type when you feel you simply don’t have enough information to compare the quantities.
+However, you should suspect this question type when you feel like you simply don’t have enough information to compare the quantities.

 Some common examples of misleading questions include: